cf73/humanity/content/collections/partner_initiatives/danish-refugee-council.md

   DRC commits to increase the possibilities for people affected by conflict and displacement to gain equitable access to markets as an important conduit for services, goods, employment, and income.
 call_to_action: 'Donate to help Danish Refugee Council.'
 key_facts_that_make_this_urgent: |-
   The DRC is working in six countries in the Mid-east.
-The complexity and depth of the aid challenges in Syria is typical of this region:
+The complexity and depth of aid challenges in Syria is typical of this region:

   As you drive from Damascus to Aleppo, the brutality of 12 years of conflict is apparent across every little town, or big city, along the way.
 Almost two weeks following an earthquake that shook communities across northern Syria and southern Türkiye, when you enter the city of Aleppo destruction can be seen everywhere, and people can no longer tell whether this is the doing of the conflict or the earthquake.